[ietf-dkim] What's a replay?

 key used for verification.

-used to revoke the related account's authorization.
+revoke the related account's authorization.

 A set of domain labels at the accountable domain that return 'A'